-A year later, when things seemed to be going well, we took on a 2000 sq ft unit about 2 miles up the road from the Bingo Club – Falmouth Works.
+A few year later, when things seemed to be going well, we took on a 2000 sq ft unit about 2 miles up the road from the Bingo Club – Falmouth Works.
 Two years later, we rented a unit next door and opened it as a Cash & Carry.
 At the same time, we joined the Today’s Group – Europe’s largest buying group for Independent Wholesalers.
 Four years later, we took on another 2000sq ft.

 Joining Today’s allowed us to network with other wholesalers and suppliers, which in turn encouraged us to “up our game” and become more and more professional in our approach.
 Typical of this was our decision to go for, and be awarded our ISO status, an accreditation that we have kept ever since.

-In 2005, we took on the final unit in the row, making a total of 11000 sq ft, and shortly afterwards we joined our second buying group – the on-trade specialists, National Drink Distributors (NDD).
+2005Took on the final unit in the row, making a total of 11000 sq ft, and shortly afterwards we joined our second buying group – the on-trade specialists, National Drink Distributors (NDD).

-In 2008, we joined our third buying group – The Society of Vintners – which enabled us to offer on-trade wine brands that were exclusive to Wilds in the Manchester area.
+2008Joined our third buying group – The Society of Vintners – which enabled us to offer on-trade wine brands that were exclusive to Wilds in the Manchester area.

-In 2019, we will celebrate our 25th birthday – it’s been quite a journey, but in summary:-
+It’s been quite a journey, in summary:-

 In Novemeber 2019, Steven Wild announced his intended retirement in April 2020, resulting in the ownership being in the hands of Andrew, and his wife Annie.